 The core of the project is a randomized controlled trial: SPARE clinical trial.
 Crohn’s disease patients with sustained remission without steroids for at least 6 months and treated with a combination therapy (infliximab and anti-metabolites) will be randomized into three arms: first arm where both infliximab and anti-metabolites are continued, second arm where infliximab is stopped and third arm where anti-metabolites are stopped.
-The enrollment of 300 patients is planned in France, UK, Sweden, Germany and Belgium.
+The enrolment of 200-220 patients is planned in France, UK, Sweden, Germany, Belgium, the Netherlands and Australia.
 The primary objective of the trial is to assess the relapse rate and the time spent in remission in the three arms.
 Classical biomarkers (CRP, calprotectin) and new ones will also be assessed in their ability to correctly predict the risk of relapse and the disease progression.

 Health economics impact of treatment cycles will be evaluated with comparative cost-of-illness and cost-effectiveness calculations between the three arms of the SPARE clinical study.
 Main factors that drive the direct healthcare costs burden will be identified.
 Finally, cost models for completing specific recommendations according to patients’ characteristics and risks profiles will be created.

 The “acceptance vs. reluctance” will be assessed through surveys carried out among patients, caregivers and healthcare systems.
 This set of surveys will provide profiles of patients and healthcare providers in terms of their readiness to use treatment cycles during remission, list of main hurdles that may delay the implementation of a new regimen and consolidated networks with stakeholders.